 - ✓ Committee on Trade in Goods

 - ✓ Committee on Agriculture

 - ✓ Committee on Wines and Spirits

 - ✓ Joint Sectoral Group on Pharmaceuticals

 - ✓ Committee on Geographical Indications

 - ✓ Joint Management Committee for Sanitary and Phytosanitary (SPS) Measures

 - ✓ Joint Customs Cooperation Committee

 - ✓ Committee on Government Procurement

 - ✓ Committee on Services and Investment

 - ✓ Joint Committee on Mutual Recognition of Professional Qualifications

+- ✓ Financial Services Committee

+- ✓ Committee on Trade and Sustainable Development

-&lt;sup>4 In accordance with Article 218(5), following authorisation by the Council, the EU may provisionally apply a trade agreement or any other international agreement, in whole or in part, between the signature and the entry into force.
+4 In accordance with Article 218(5), following authorisation by the Council, the EU may provisionally apply a trade agreement or any other international agreement, in whole or in part, between the signature and the entry into force.
 Provisional application of treaties reflects a longstanding international treaty practice.